f5devcentral/bigip_automation_examples/bigip/workflow-guides/Migration/OCP/Configuring_NNCP_NAD_configs_in_Red_Hat_OpenShift/configuring_NNCP_NAD_configs_in_ocp.rst

 To use the new external network with a virtual machine, modify the Network Interfaces section of the virtual machine and select the new default/net-mgmt as the Network type.

-Section 2: Connect OpenShift node by reusing Cluster Node Network
+Scenario 2: Connect OpenShift node by reusing Cluster Node Network
 -------------------------------
 In this scenario, we connect virtual machine to the external network by resuing the **br-ex** bridge that is the defualt on all nodes running in an OVN-Kubernetes cluster.
 We provide necessary NNCP configurations to get it done.